 If your Maths skills were acquired a number of years ago, it might be an idea to purchase a GCSE Maths revision book to help refresh your memory.
 Your tutor will be able to advise you on this.

 When you enrol you will get a free year of MarkIt!!.
 Markit!! is built by educationalists and mathematicians to give Maths students step-by-step preparation for their examination.
 Markitt helps you eliminate the small errors, enabling you to show your working effectively and gain maximum marks in the exam.

 A year’s single student subscription normally costs £100 but is yours for free.

-Like most of our A levels, we recommend that on average studying the course will take 700 hours of study.
+As with most of our A levels, we estimate that on average the course will require 700 hours of study in order to make the most of it.
 In the case of Mathematics, much of the work is understanding core concepts.
 How easily you grasp these concepts will affect how long it takes you to complete the course.

 In general, a student aiming to complete the course in one year will need to study in the region of 16 hours a week or 8 hours a week if you are taking the course over 2 years.
 Should you decide to apply, your Student Adviser will discuss the time commitment with you in more detail.

 As a minimum, you will need a scientific calculator with